Krigachu/Programming-Language-Concepts/README.txt

 > form "a_nk" where n = no. columns, k = number of rows
 > output should be a stdout in a single column
 > Every line must be terminated with the Unix new line character EOL
+> Streams are vertical in the doc, i.e a column = 1 stream

 Language rules (Maybe look at simple languages for inspiration) :
 > "¬" ending character for line (EOL)